 Troutdale is a medium-sized city located in the state of Oregon.
 With a population of 16,183 people and four constituent neighborhoods, Troutdale is the 34th largest community in Oregon.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Troutdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Troutdale is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Troutdale who work in office and administrative support (19.19%), sales jobs (10.40%), and management occupations (7.36%).
+Overall, Troutdale is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Troutdale who work in office and administrative support (11.53%), sales jobs (9.42%), and management occupations (8.29%).

 The population of Troutdale overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Troutdale, 22.89% have at least a bachelor's degree.

 Troutdale is a very ethnically-diverse city.
 The people who call Troutdale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Troutdale residents report their race to be White, followed by Asian.
-Important ancestries of people in Troutdale include English, Irish, Italian, and Norwegian.
+Troutdale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 15.33% of the city’s residents.
+Important ancestries of people in Troutdale include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Troutdale is English.
 Other important languages spoken here include Spanish and Miao/Hmong.